John Steinbeck IV

 John Ernst Steinbeck IV (June 12, 1946 – February 7, 1991) was an American journalist and author.
-He was the second child of the Nobel Prize-winning author John Ernst Steinbeck.
+He was the second child of the Nobel Prize-winning author John Ernst Steinbeck and his second wife, singer-composer Gwyndolyn "Gwyn" Conger.
 In 1965, he was drafted into the United States Army and served in Vietnam.
 He worked as a journalist for Armed Forces Radio and TV, and as a war correspondent for the United States Department of Defense.

 Biography

 In March 1968 he testified before a Senate subcommittee that in his opinion "about 60 percent of American soldiers between the ages of 19 and 27 smoke marijuana when they think it reasonable to do just that, taking into consideration their responsibilities at the moment."
 He also said that Military Assistance Command, Vietnam itself promoted drug abuse by providing for distribution of narcotics such as amphetamines, also known as pep pills, to soldiers in combat.

 In 1968, Steinbeck returned to South Vietnam as a journalist.
-Along with Sean Flynn (the son of actor Errol Flynn), he started Dispatch News Service, which originally published Seymour Hersh's story on the My Lai Massacre.
-Fluent in street Vietnamese, Flynn and Steinbeck quickly became independent of the flow of information dispensed by the United States Press Office, enabling them to discover the truth about the My Lai Massacre and the Con Son Island prison "tiger cages".
+Along with Sean Flynn (the son of actor Errol Flynn), he contributed to Dispatch News Service, which originally published Seymour Hersh's story on the My Lai massacre.
+Fluent in street Vietnamese, Flynn and Steinbeck quickly became independent of the flow of information dispensed by the United States Press Office, enabling them to discover the truth about the My Lai massacre and the Con Son Island prison "tiger cages".
 Flynn disappeared after being taken as a prisoner of war during a photo shoot in Cambodia.

 Steinbeck's Vietnam memoir In Touch was published by Knopf in 1969.
 He wrote about his experiences with the Vietnamese and GIs.
 Steinbeck took the vows of a Buddhist monk while living on Phoenix Island in the Mekong Delta, under the tutelage of the Coconut Monk, a silent tree-dwelling mystic yogi who adopted Steinbeck as a spiritual son.
 Amid the raging war, Steinbeck stayed in the monk's "peace zone", where the 400 monks who lived on the island hammered howitzer shell casings into bells.

 While in Saigon, Steinbeck participated in Michael Rubbo's 1970 documentary film Sad Song of Yellow Skin, as part of a group of young American journalists practicing a New Journalism approach to covering the war.

 Steinbeck traveled back and forth between Asia and the United States several more times before settling in Boulder, Colorado, where he studied Tibetan Buddhism with Chögyam Trungpa.
 On March 6, 1982, he married Nancy Harper, who had two children from a previous marriage; Steinbeck also had a child of his own.
 In 1983, the family traveled around the world for a year, living in Kathmandu to pursue their Buddhist studies.